Covid 19 coronavirus: Virus won't be eliminated until there's a vaccine, says PM

+As New Zealanders flocked to fast-food outlets and sipped on takeaway coffees on the first day of 'Threedom', Prime Minister Jacinda Ardern sounded a sombre warning as the number of global cases hit more than three million.

-Despite New Zealand effectively eliminating Covid-19, Prime Minister Jacinda Ardern warned the fight wouldn't be over until there's a vaccine.
+Despite New Zealand effectively eliminating Covid-19, Ardern warned the fight wouldn't be over until there was a vaccine.

 Elimination did not mean a point in time, instead would be a sustained effort to stamp out every new case, she said.

-And health chief Dr Ashley Bloomfield, who himself indulged in an alert 3 takeaway coffee, reiterated: "Elimination is not eradication."
+And health chief Dr Ashley Bloomfield, who himself indulged in a level 3 takeaway coffee, reiterated: "Elimination is not eradication."

-New Zealanders yesterday celebrated the first day out of lockdown by flocking to fast food chains, local cafes or the beach.
+New Zealanders yesterday celebrated the first day out of full lockdown by flocking to fast food chains, local cafes or the beach.

-About 75 per cent of the economy is now back underway with about 1 million Kiwis back at work.
+About 75 per cent of the economy is back under way with about one million Kiwis back at work.

 But as people took to their cars to head back to their jobs or to join the bumper-to-bumper queues at the drive-throughs, many were caught short.